It's your choice

 (Welcome to NewsWise video produced with thanks to Grafton Primary School, Holloway, London)

-All our lesson plans and resources for schools, activities for families, advice for talking to children about news and resources for librarians
+All our lesson plans and other resources for schools, activities for families, and resources for librarians

 I have rarely seen children so engaged.
 They saw the power of the media in changing minds.
 They realised that they aren't powerless.